-Munich offers a lot in the way of attractions, shopping and great restaurants – everything a big city should have.
+Munich, Germany offers a lot in the way of attractions, shopping and great restaurants – everything a big city should have.
 But they also have something you won’t see in most other cities: river surfing.

 Every day, as many as one hundred surfers come to the Eisbach (German for “icy creek”) to catch a few waves.
 The Eisbach is a river that flows through the English Garden, and the river surfing can be found on the southern end of the park.
-Mark had read about it before we went, and he had an eye out for it, but we ended up stumbling upon it quite by accident!
+Mark had read about it before we went, and he had an eye out for it.
+But we ended up stumbling upon it quite by accident!

 The day we went to watch them was a chilly one too.
 Plus it was raining intermittently.
 But this didn’t stop people from jumping into the water on their boards and having a blast.
 Besides, what’s a little rain when you’re already hopping into a freezing cold river?
-(The water never gets warmer than around 15 degrees Celcius.)
+(The water never gets warmer than around 15 degrees Celsius.)

 The Eisbach is actually a man-made river, and the standing wave where the river surfing takes place is around a meter high.
 Since it is a standing wave, surfers can stay on it for as long as they’re able to keep their balance because it doesn’t ebb and flow like ocean waves.